nerva-project/nerva-docs/docs/guides/cli.md

 # NERVA CLI Guide
 Running NERVA from the command-line is a good option for those familiar with commands and those who prefer simplicity over Graphical User Interfaces.
+Everything NERVA can do is available from the CLI, and it tends to be where new features land first.
+If you would rather point and click, have a look at the [NervaOne Guide](../nervaone) instead.

 <hr>

 # Getting started
-There are 2 binary packages per operating system available for download.
+There are two binary packages per operating system available for download.
 The default minimal package contains the bare essentials for running a node and transacting on the network.
 The other package includes additional software.
 All downloads are available on [GitHub][nerva-github-nerva-releases-link]

 <hr>